-Figure 72: Abul Phoenician trading post in the Sado estuary, Portugal.

-Figure 73: Bastion Wilk, Gdańsk (Poland).

-Figure 74: Wisłoujście Fortress. along river Motława, Gdańsk (Poland).

-Figure 75: Paola tower facing the Tyrrhenian sea, Latina (Italy).
+Figure 50 Abul Phoenician trading post in the Sado estuary, Portugal Figure 51 Bastion Wilk, Gdańsk Figure 52 Wisłoujście Fortress along river Motława, Gdańsk Figure 53 Paola tower facing the Tyrrhenian sea, Latina (Italy)

-Figure 76: Decommissioned structures along the South bank of river Tagus, Portugal.

-Figure 77: The Museum of the Second World War, located in a symbolic place of memory facing the Motława river, Gdańsk (Poland).

-- 1. Sapienza University of Rome, DICEA. - 2.
-With this expression I refer to the wide range of infrastructures framed within the "infrastructural mindset", which aim at supporting urban development from a multisectoral and integrative perspective. - 3.
-The nature/culture dichotomy persists despite the many attempts at integration.
-For instance, "cultural values" are considered a plus for the multiple uses of green infrastructures, just as an added layer.
-Similarly, when it comes to other figures more focused on the culture realm, such as the heritage corridors, "ecological values" are integrated as a secondary object of protection.
+Figure 54 Decommissioned structures along the South bank of river Tagus, Portugal Figure 55 The Museum of the Second World War, located in a symbolic place of memory facing the Motława river, Gdańsk culture realm, such as the heritage corridors, "ecological values" are integrated as a secondary object of protection.
 Even when a complementary integration is pursued, one remains stuck to a dualist terminology - "biocultural" is an example - which still presupposes the existence of separated fields which can in some cases be treated together.
 The term "ecohistorical", conversely, expresses an attempt to approach the environment as a whole, joining the notions of environment, place, history, and evolution.
-Here, eco is not just a contraction of ecological, but recalls the dwelt-in environment, the concept of home, while the historicity abandons the narrow meaning referred to the human matters only, to incorporate the (biological) notion of evolution. - 4.
-For Ingold, organism and environment relate to one another as body to landscape.
-While the first pair refers to the process, the second draws attention to the form.
+Here, eco is not just a contraction of ecological, but recalls the dwelt-in environment, the concept of home, while the historicity abandons the narrow meaning referred to the human matters only, to incorporate the (biological) notion of evolution.